 The WA branch of IPEd succeeds the Society of Editors (WA) Inc., which was founded in 1992 and incorporated in 2000.
 Whereas the Society of Editors (WA), as a body, had been a member if IPEd, as of 1 July 2016, members of the society transferred to direct membership of a restructured national organisation.
 IPEd is governed by a constitution and guided by national policy documents.
 Editors WA is run by a committee elected by its members according to the constitution.

-The branch provides information and advice for prospective clients as well as a register of freelance editors.
+The branch provides information and advice for prospective clients as well as a directory of freelance editors.
 Membership of the IPEd is open to all individuals who are involved with or interested in the promotion and advancement of the standards and skills of editing.